 The Ada in the title is a young woman searching for her missing younger brother.
 He’s disappeared, and there may be foul play involved…Ada’s only first clue is a ransom note.
 But you can help Ada find other clues…using items found around your house, complete the tasks that Leila cooks up and take a photo of the results.
 The winning photo will have their work canonized as the next chapter of the story.

+1) Read each scene when it’s released on Leila’s Instagram and Twitter every other day at 4pm ET.
+The first scene came out on April 9th.
 2) Each scene is accompanied by instructions for a task that can be completed in the safety of your own house.
 You have 24 hours to complete the task

 3) Enjoy other players’ completions, invite your friends to play, and find out where Ada’s journey takes her next!